Getting out of bed or calling out: why children do it

 If your child gets out of bed, you can say something like ‘It’s time to sleep.
 Please stay in your bed’.
 Then return your child gently and calmly to bed, without talking or scolding.
 Do this as many times as it takes until your child stays in bed.

 Some children come out of their bedrooms over and over.
 If it feels like returning your child to the bedroom repeatedly isn’t working, you can put up a child gate.
-If your child keeps on coming out you could say, ‘If you don’t stay in bed, I’ll close the gate and open it again when you’re staying in bed.
+If your child keeps coming out, you could say, ‘If you don’t stay in bed, I’ll close the gate and open it again when you’re staying in bed.
 Would you like one more chance?’
 Then close the gate if your child doesn’t stay in bed.

 Try a ‘free pass’